AIGeneRegulation/Sequencing-Data-Manager/README.md

 SeqManager is a bioinformatics file management system designed to help researchers, bioinformaticians, and lab managers efficiently manage large volumes of sequencing data.
 The system provides a comprehensive suite of tools to scan, classify, and identify duplicate files, all through a user-friendly web interface.
 By offering a clear overview of storage usage and providing a safe and easy way to delete redundant files, SeqManager helps to reduce storage costs and improve data organization.

+### Quick Start Guide

+1. Clone the repository to your local machine.
+2. Navigate to the root directory of the project.
+3. Run the following command to start the application:

+    ```bash
+    ./run.sh run -p 3000 -d path_to_your_sequencing_data
+    ```
+4. Open your web browser and navigate to `http://localhost:3000` to access the SeqManager interface.
+The path_to_your_sequencing_data will be mounted at /data in the directory scanner.

 ### Key Features and Capabilities

 *   **Automated File Scanning:** Recursively scans specified directories to identify all sequencing-related files.